Getting through the gate

 Abridged instructions for these sections from the SF424 (R&R) instruction set are provided in quals-nrsabreakdown for your convenience.

 Please note that the written GPN exam is to be generated by the student, and while mentors can give advice regarding research direction, choice of experiments, and clarity of the writing they are not to specifically edit the written part of the document as this is an exam.
 They can, however, make helpful suggestions to the student regarding the organization of the document as part of the student’s training.
 All students recruited into GPN get basic training in the writing of research grants in the NRSA format via the required first year curriculum in Frontiers in Neuroscience.
 Should a student transfer into GPN and thereby miss the Frontiers curriculum, they should contact the GPN office to receive copies of materials on how to best prepare a research grant, before generating the written exam.
-While it is not expected that the NRSA document prepared by students will be ready for submission to a funding agency at the time it is submitted to the Qualifying Examination Committee, it is expected that after committee evaluation and successful passing of the qualifying examination, students will be able to make revisions that would allow them to apply for an NRSA if deemed appropriate by the student and their advisor.
+While it is not expected that the NRSA document prepared by students will be ready for submission to a funding agency at the time it is submitted to the Qualifying Examination Committee, it is expected that after committee evaluation and successful passing of the qualifying examination, students will work to refine the document with their mentor(s) and submit the NRSA (or equivalent NSF or comparable training grant application) before the end of their third year and preferably earlier.